not-nullptr/PwnedPhysics/README.md

 A re-creation of Haubna's joke of a verification API (which still has no-one laughing)

+## WARNING!

+Haubna, like the cross-eyed prick they are, have changed the port.
+You will **need** to go into `app.js`, and change the `oldVersion` variable to true or false, depending if you have a newer version.
+I'm not sure when they changed the port.
+You may need to experiment.
+If you're running the latest version, this needs to be set to true.

 ## You're not funny.
 How do I set this up?

 Well, since you so politely asked, I'll tell you.